Agape Bible Study

 In the New Testament Jesus is the True Vine.
 Those who abide in Him will bear fruit unto eternal life.

-And, in His sacrificial death recorded by the New Testament inspired writers, it is Jesus who drinks “the cup of God’s wrath” intended for those who face God’s judgment.
-He takes God’s wrath upon Himself so that His followers can joyously drink the Eucharistic wine of the New Covenant in the new relationship which He makes possible as a bridge between redeemed man and a Holy and Eternal God:
+New Testament Drinking the Cup of God's Wrath Imagery: In His sacrificial death recorded by the New Testament inspired writers, it is Jesus who drinks "the cup of God's wrath" intended for those who face God's judgment and promises the new wine of the New Covenant.
+He takes God's wrath upon Himself so that His followers can joyously drink the Eucharistic wine of the New Covenant in the new relationship which He makes possible as a bridge between redeemed man and a Holy and Eternal God:

 When you read the books of the Old Testament prophets look for the prophetic image patterns so boldly, poetically, and vividly written, and remember that they are a bridge to the fulfillment of that divinely orchestrated human drama that is completed in the redemptive work of Jesus the Messiah!